Graduation ceremony

 1. Understanding the Policy

-However, following the end of free movement on 31 December 2020, the academic year 2020/21 was the last year that EU citizens enjoyed the same benefits as Home students.
-From 1 August 2021, new EU students have generally been subject to the higher international student tuition fees, without entitlement to government-subsidised loans.
+However, following the end of free movement on 31 December 2020, the academic year 2020/21 was the last year that EU citizens enjoyed the same benefits as domestic students.
+From 1 August 2021, new EU students have generally been subject to higher international student tuition fees, without entitlement to government-subsidised loans.
 From 1 January 2021, all foreign citizens require a visa to come to the UK to study for more than six months (and some require visas to study for less than six months).
-Because EU citizens now have to apply for a student visa, they bear a substantially higher administrative burden than under free movement.
+Because EU citizens now have to apply for a student visa, they bear a substantially higher financial and administrative burden than under free movement.

 1. Understanding the Evidence

-This briefing is concerned with longer-term international student migration, with a focus on higher education and further education, rather than students in other educational institutions such as vocational colleges or English language schools.
-Higher education institutions are recognised bodies with the power to award degrees, and include all UK universities as well as some higher education colleges.
+Some international students stay in the UK for only a few weeks to study English.
+This briefing is concerned with longer-term international student migration, with a focus on further education and higher education, rather than students in other educational institutions such as vocational colleges or English language schools. ...
+Click to read more.

 Figure 1